Kaspersky Software Banned From US Government Systems Over Concerns About Russia - Slashdot

 How many times does this story have to be repeated [google.com]?

-Why You Should Run Kaspersky (Score:1)
+Why You Should Run Kaspersky (Score:2)

 It is the US government who makes companies insert spy software into their machines.
 I run Kaspersky because they aren't under threat from the NSA to look the other way about back doors that The NSA and CIA might be putting on my computers.